iconyx/IulianConiac_2_03062020_A/README.md

-# Rservia v1.0
+# Reservia v1.0
-This repository is for Project 1 of an OPENCLASSROOMS course (Web Developer)
+This repository is for Project 2 of an OPENCLASSROOMS course (Web Developer)